-Being that today (June 28th) is National Ceviche Day in Peru, I'm sharing a classic ceviche recipe.
-There are many version of this dish, but I think that the best recipes are the simple ones.
+Being that June 28th is National Ceviche Day in Peru, I’m sharing a classic ceviche recipe.
+There are many versions of this dish, but the best ceviche recipe is a simple one.

-The team of Traveling & Living in Peru visited a new restaurant yesterday in Magdalena, Parada 63.
+Not too long ago, the team of Traveling & Living in Peru visited a tucked away restaurant in Magdalena, Parada 63.
 We sampled many wonderful dishes, all prepared with fresh fish and shellfish.
-One of the dishes we sampled was their version of classic ceviche (excellent by the way).
-Look for my review of Parada 63 in the very near future.
+One of the dishes we sampled was their excellent version of classic ceviche.
+That’s why I want to share a simple yet classic ceviche recipe.

 Serves approximately 4